The Grass Dancer

-The Grass Dancer is a 1994 novel by Susan Power.
+The Grass Dancer is the 1994 debut novel by Susan Power.

 Plot

 Prologue: Crowns of Glass – Harley dreams of his father and his brother often.
-He remembers the accident they died in before Harley was born.
+He remembers the crash they died in before Harley was born.
 Henry Burger was drinking and angry about his wife's (Jeannette Mcvay) infidelity.
 Burger caused a head-on collision with Calvin Wind Soldier and Duane while trying to send the imaginary eyes he saw into hell.

 Chapter 1: Grass Dancers – Set in 1981 at the Dakota Days Contest Powwow.
 In this chapter the reader is introduced to all of the main characters.
 At the powwow, Pumpkin does a Grass Dance, which is untraditional for a woman to do.
 After the powwow Pumpkin spent the night with Harley Wind Soldier.
 The next night Pumpkin and her friends die in a car crash.

 Chapter 2: Christianity Comes to the Sioux – this chapter focuses on Harley Wind Soldier as an eighth grader in 1977.
 Harley internalizes his thoughts about his teacher, Jeanette McVeigh.
 He watches her behavior toward the students in his class, and observes she is trying too hard.
 Jeanette studies the culture in books, then applies it to the students, even when it may be out of context.
 Harley also sees Star Wars for the first time.
 It was so good, he sees it twice and identifies with the story and characters.
 This chapter also discusses how Christianity came to the reservation.
 The Missouri River runs through the reservation, and the river brought boats.
 On one of the boats came a piano, and gospel music was played.
 The piano allowed Christianity to take hold, as the tribe appreciated the music from the instrument.

 Chapter 3: The Medicine Hole – This chapter takes place in 1976 and is told from the point of view of Herod Small War.
 Archie Iron Necklace has a dream about Native soldiers escaping from marksmen through the opening of a medicine hole in the ground.
 Upon revealing this dream to Herod in a Yuwipi ceremony, Archie, Herod, Frank, and Harley set out to find the medicine hole.
 While looking for it, they stumble upon the abandoned and haunted house of a white woman named Clara Miller.
 Herod Small War once worked for her in 1921 and engaged in an affair with her, as his wife refused to have sex with him because of certain Sioux traditions related to their newly born children.
 Archie Iron Necklace was the one who discovered this affair, and beat up Herod for doing so, since Archie is also in love with Alberta, Herod's wife.
 Because a storm rolled in that night, the boys took shelter in Clara's home, where her spirit then helped to reveal that Herod Small War was himself, the medicine hole.